-3.9 Sahara Testing

-3.10 Log Guidelines
+3.10 Log Guidelines 0

-3.11 Pluggable Provisioning Mechanism
+3.11 Pluggable Provisioning Mechanism 0

-3.12 Plugin SPI
+3.12 Plugin SPI 1

-3.13 Object Model
+3.13 Object Model 8 3

-3.14 Elastic Data Processing (EDP) SPI
+3.14 Elastic Data Processing (EDP) SPI 8 5

-3.15 Sahara Cluster Statuses Overview
+3.15 Sahara Cluster Statuses Overview 8 9

-3.16 Project hosting
+3.16 Project hosting 2

-3.17 Code Reviews with Gerrit
+3.17 Code Reviews with Gerrit 2

-3.18 Continuous Integration with Jenkins
+3.18 Continuous Integration with Jenkins 3

-Sahara project aims to provide users with simple means to provision a Hadoop cluster at OpenStack by specifying several parameters like Hadoop version, cluster topology, nodes hardware details and a few more.
+The sahara project aims to provide users with a simple means to provision data processing frameworks (such as Hadoop, Spark and Storm) on OpenStack.
+This is accomplished by specifying configuration parameters such as the framework version, cluster topology, node hardware details and more.